adevur/docker-easy-samba/docs/DOCUMENTATION.md

   - `"CANNOT-CONNECT"`: remote container is not running, `Remote API` is not running, or parameters you gave (i.e. URL, port, certificate) are not correct

-  - `"REMOTE-API:INVALID-TOKEN"`: token of `remote` is not the same token used in remote container
+  - `"REMOTE-API:INVALID-CREDS"`: credentials of `remote` are not correct

   - `"REMOTE-API:CANNOT-RESPOND"`: remote container is not able to respond to your API request for unknown reasons

-  - `"REMOTE-API:API-NOT-SUPPORTED"`: remote container doesn't support `start-easy-samba` API
+  - `"REMOTE-API:API-NOT-SUPPORTED"`: remote container doesn't support `start-easy-samba` API, or your user is not allowed to use it

   - `"INVALID-RESPONSE"`: remote container's response is invalid for unknown reasons